A generalized priority-based model for smartphone screen touches: Properties of the model

-\emph{Invariance of the model}.
 Before giving a parametric form for all distributions, let us first note an invariant property of the model.
-In particular, it can be shown (see SI) that the ITI distribution given by Eq.~(\ref{eq:ptau}) remains unchanged if the pair of priority distributions $(p(x),q(y))$ is replaced by $(\tilde{p}(x),\tilde{q}(y))$ given by
+In particular, it can be shown (see appendix \ref{sec:inv}) that the ITI distribution given by Eq.~(\ref{eq:ptau}) remains unchanged if the pair of priority distributions $(p(x),q(y))$ is replaced by $(\tilde{p}(x),\tilde{q}(y))$ given by

 where $\phi$ is a differentiable and strictly monotonously increasing function with boundary conditions $\phi(0)=0$ and $\phi(1)=1$.
 This invariance can be understood intuitively by noting that the notion of priority contains some arbitrariness.
-Indeed, the only element which is relevant in the decision process is whether $x$ is larger or smaller than $y$.
+Indeed, the only element which is relevant in the decision process is whether $x$ is larger or smaller than $y$ (see Eq.~(\ref{eq:lambda}).
 If we define a new priority $x' = \phi(x)$ (with the above conditions on $\phi$), we observe that the ordering remains unchanged, i.e. $x>y \Rightarrow \phi(x)>\phi(y)$.
-This observation can also be made more formally with a change of variable in Eq.~(\ref{eq:ptau}) (see SI).
+This observation can also be made more formally with a change of variable in Eq.~(\ref{eq:ptau}) (see Appendix \ref{sec:inv}).
 Secondly, this invariance property of the model means that without loss of generality, we can set one distribution and rescale the other one.
 For example, without loss of generality, we can set $q(y) = 1$.
 For the \touch priority distribution, we will assume that it is given by a Beta distribution:

 where $B(a,b) = \int_0^1x^{a-1}(1-x)^{b-1}dx$ is the Beta function.
 With the above choice of $q$, the ITI distribution in Eq.~(\ref{eq:ptau}) can be rewritten in a simpler form